rikfair/undated/docs/tutorial.rst

 - **sdate**: a date string or integer of no specific format
 - **year**: the year as an integer
 - **ymd**: a ud.YMD class object
-- **yy_pivot**: for processing two digit years, the lower bound for converting two digit years to four digits
+- **yy_pivot**: for processing two-digit years, the lower bound for converting two-digit years to four-digit years

 undated YMD Class
 -----------------

-The class ``ud.YMD`` is the go to tool, when manipulation of the dates is required during processing.
+The class ``ud.YMD`` is the go-to tool, when manipulation of the dates is required during processing.

 .. code-block:: python3